kcsaba92/new_repo/answers.md

 Under the History tab, right click the commit and then click on "revert this commit"

 What does HEAD refer to in the context of git?
-First, I save the file on my computer
+First, I save the file on my computer (this is the working directory) This pushes it to my index
+Then, I commit the changes, which creates a new HEAD

 Steps:
 Create the repo